J1149/j1149.github.io/developers/p2p/mem_pool.md

 view of the network---not a complete list of unconfirmed transactions on the network.
 Here are some additional reasons the list might not be complete:

-* Before Pai Core 0.9.0, the response to the `mempool` message was only one `inv` message.
-An `inv` message is limited to 50,000 inventories, so a node with a memory pool larger than 50,000 entries would not send everything.
-Later versions of Pai Core send as many `inv` messages as needed to reference its complete memory pool.

 * The `mempool` message is not currently fully compatible with the `filterload` message's `BLOOM_UPDATE_ALL` and